 I have to say that my mindset really changed after reading Big Magic: Creative Living Beyond Fear by Elizabeth Gilbert.
 In Big Magic, Liz completely broke down all of the excuses I had been using for years.
 As silly as it may be, I really needed the “permission slip” to put my creative pursuits in the driver’s seat and do what I needed to do to support it.
 And because I realized that this creative urge wasn’t going anywhere, I may as well work with it instead of against it.

 For me, this meant leaving my full-time job as marketing strategist at a retail agency.
-My clients were big name brands like Absolut and Bed Bath & Beyond and I worked on huge strategy briefs that occupied the majority of my life.
 I was good at my job and enjoyed many aspects of it, but it left me very little time for my own creativity.
 I would squeeze in doodling while on calls or crocheting at night, but it simply wasn’t enough.

 So I decided to quit my job and open my handmade business, Tiny Curl!
 I am very risk-averse and like to do things by the book (terrible for my creativity, I KNOW).
 But there isn’t a guide to living your own life.
 You kind of have to make that one up as you go.
 And it had gotten to the point that it was more of a risk for my personal well being NOT to pursue my creative dreams.
 While I didn’t find a guide for my perfect life, I did find The Handmade Marketplace by Kari Chapin to be extremely useful in opening the Tiny Curl Shop.